orbitalquark/textadept/doc/12_Compiling.md

 Textadept is self-contained, meaning you do not have to install it, and runs from its current location.
-Should you choose to install Textadept like a normal Linux application, run `make deps` and then the usual `make` and `make install` or `sudo make install` commands depending on your privilages.
+Should you choose to install Textadept like a normal Linux application, run `make deps` and then the usual `make` and `make install` or `sudo make install` commands depending on your privileges.
 The default prefix is */usr/local* but setting `DESTDIR` (e.g.
 `make install DESTDIR=/prefix/to/install/to`) changes it.